RainiWijewantha/RainiWijewantha/README.md

 An undergraduate student pursuing a BSc (Hons) in Computer and Software Engineering from Cardiff Metropolitan University.
-I am a self-motivated individual with a flair for innovative thinking and strong ability to collaborate in team settings.
+I am a self-motivated individual with a flair for innovative thinking and a strong ability to collaborate in team settings.
 Looking to use my skills in web development.